Federal Climate Funding > Landlords > I want:

 How can I access the money?

-HUD will pay landlords to make climate-friendly upgrades to low-income housing
+HUD paid landlords to make climate-friendly upgrades to low-income housing

 What does this funding get me?

-These are grants and loans for HUD landlords to complete low-income home projects that reduce energy use.
+These were grants and loans for HUD landlords to complete low-income home projects that reduce energy use.

 Am I eligible?